What 4 health experts say about travel after covid-19 recovery

 But health experts said life after infection comes with caveats, especially as we learn more about omicron.
-Here’s what five experts advise.
+Here’s what four experts advise.

 ‘There’s a wide range of behaviors that are acceptable’